-The cockscomb flower is an annual addition to the flower bed, commonly named for the red variety that is colored similar to the cock’s comb hanging from his chin.
+The cockscomb flower is an annual addition to the flower bed, commonly named for the red variety that is colored similar to the cock’s comb on his head.
 Cockscomb, Celosia cristata, traditionally grown in the red variety, also blooms in the colors of yellow, pink, orange and white.

 Using the Cockscomb Flower in the Garden